Alkhaly Bangoura

-Alkhaly Bangoura (born on 8 January 1996) is a Guinean professional footballer who plays for Algerian Ligue Professionnelle 1 club CS Chebba and the Guinea national football team.
+Alkhaly Bangoura (born 8 January 1996) is a Guinean professional footballer who plays for Tunisian Ligue Professionnelle 1 club EGS Gafsa and the Guinea national football team.

 Biography

 As a 7-year-old boy, he joined AS Mambo of Kindia, founded by his brother Karim Bangoura, former member of the FC Satellite of Guinea and president of this informal club.

 His first touches of the ball impressed more than one, and his talent made him the constant envy of the Guinean Ligue 1 clubs, but he remained in his training club.
 He was offered to test at the Étoile Sportive du Sahel.
-Without argument, they signed him in.
+Without argument, they signed him in 2013.

 Bangoura joined Belgian club UR La Louvière Centre in September 2019.
 In December 2020, he moved to CA Bizertin.

 In 2022, he joined JS Saoura.

-In 2023, he joined CS Chebba.
+In 2023, he joined CS Chebba, then EGS Gafsa.